+Networks

-Networks Your online provider directory lists in-network providers in our service area and may change from time to time, including as providers or Blue Plus initiate or terminate network contracts.
+Your online provider directory lists in-network providers in our service area and may change from time to time, including as providers or Blue Plus initiate or terminate network contracts.

 Prior to receiving services, it is recommended that you verify your provider's network status with Blue Plus, including whether the provider is in network for your particular plan.
 Not every provider is in network for every plan.

 To find an in-network provider, log in at bluecrossmn.com or call Customer Service at the telephone number on the back of your ID card.

-In-network participating providers Blue Plus Metro MN network providers Out-of-network participating providers inside MinnesotaBlue Cross and Blue Shield of Minnesota (Blue Cross) participating providers Out-of-network participating providers outside of Minnesota BlueCard Traditional providers In-network participating pharmacy providers Essential pharmacy network For more information on how your in-network providers work with your benefits, please refer to "How Your Program Works."
+In-network participating providers Blue Plus Metro MN network providers Out-of-network participating providers inside Minnesota Blue Cross and Blue Shield of Minnesota (Blue Cross) participating providers Out-of-network participating providers outside of Minnesota BlueCard Traditional providers In-network participating pharmacy providers Essential pharmacy network

+For more information on how your in-network providers work with your benefits, please refer to "How Your Program" Works."

-General Provision Medical Benefits In-Network Providers Out-of-Network Providers Deductible - Individual You pay \$1,1 per caler 00 per person ndar year You pay \$20,000 per person per calendar year Deductible - Family You pay \$3,3 per caler 00 per family ndar year You pay \$40,000 per family per calendar year Deductible - Embedded If you have other family members on the total amount of deductible expenses pa Coinsurance Generally, you pay after de / 20% coinsurance ductible Generally, you pay 50% coinsurance after deductible After any applicable deductible is met, you will pay coinsurance, which is a percent of the allowed amount, until the out-of-pocket is met.
+General Provision Medical Benefits In-Network Providers Out-of-Network Providers Deductible - Individual You pay \$3,200 per person per calendar year You pay \$20,000 per person per calendar year Deductible - Family You pay \$9,600 per family per calendar year You pay \$40,000 per family per calendar year

+Deductible - Embedded

+If you have other family members on the plan, each family member must meet their own individual deductible until the total amount of deductible expenses paid by all family members meets the overall family deductible.

+Coinsurance Generally, you pay 30% coinsurance Generally, you pay 50% coinsurance after deductible after deductible

+After any applicable deductible is met, you will pay coinsurance, which is a percent of the allowed amount, until the out-of-pocket is met.
 Then, you pay nothing to the end of the calendar year when using participating providers.
 You may have to pay any charges that exceed the allowed amount when using nonparticipating providers.

-Out-of-pocket limit - Individual (includes prescription benefits) You pay \$7,5 per caler 00 per person ndar year Not applicable Out-of-pocket limit - Family (including prescription benefits) You pay \$15,000 per family per calendar year Not applicable The following eligible medical and prescription costs are included in the out-of-pocket maximum: Deductibles Copays Coinsurance Out-of-Pocket Limit - Embedded If you have other family members on the plan, each family member must meet their own individual out-of-pocket limit until the total amount of out-of-pocket limits paid by all family members meets the overall family out-of-pocket.
-Lifetime Maximum (per member) • If you live more than 100 miles from a provider eligible to perform a termination of pregnancy, there may be a benefit available for travel expenses directly related to covered plan benefits for the procedure \$2,500 If you live more than 50 miles from a BDCT provider, there may be a benefit available for travel expenses directly related to a preauthorized transplant \$5,000 For more information about how your benefits for travel expenses work, call Customer Service at the telephone number on the back of your ID card.
+Out-of-pocket limit - Individual (includes prescription benefits) You pay \$7,600 per person per calendar year Not applicable Out-of-pocket limit - Family (including prescription benefits) You pay \$15,200 per family per calendar year Not applicable

+The following eligible medical and prescription costs are included in the out-of-pocket maximum:

+- Deductibles - Coinsurance

+Out-of-Pocket Limit - Embedded

+If you have other family members on the plan, each family member must meet their own individual out-of-pocket limit until the total amount of out-of-pocket limits paid by all family members meets the overall family out-of-pocket.

+l Lifetime Maximum (per member) If you live more than 100 miles from a provider eligible to perform a termination of pregnancy, there may be a benefit available for travel expenses directly related to covered plan benefits for the procedure \$2,500 If you live more than 50 miles from a BDCT provider, there may be a benefit available for travel expenses directly related to a preauthorized transplant \$5,000

+For more information about how your benefits for travel expenses work, call Customer Service at the telephone number on the back of your ID card.